n26/psd2-tpp-docs/doc/fallback-aisp.md

 `userip` has be populated with the real user ip.

-> ⓘ Only the headers mentioned here are necessary
+> :information_source: Only the headers mentioned here are necessary

 #### Responses